All participating artists must be full or part-time residents of the Morongo Basin Communities.

 Studios are required to be open from 10:00 am – 5:00 pm each day they have signed up for.
 (It is up to the discretion of each studio if they wish to open earlier or stay open later than that.)
 Optional artist-only visiting schedule will be available between 9:00 – 10:00 am each day of the tours to allow artists only to visit other artist studios.

-There will be NO commission collected on art sold in any studios in 2020.
-A 15% commission will still apply on any artwork sold during the collective shows in May and Sept. at the galleries (JTAG and Gallery 62.)
+There will be NO commission collected on art sold in any studios in 2021.
+A 15% commission will still apply on any artwork sold during the collective show in April at the galleries (JTAG and Gallery 62).

 All refunds must be requested in writing.
-No refunds after June 30, 2020.
-Prior to June 30, 2020, refunds will be the artist’s participating fee minus a $40 processing fee.
+No refunds after April 15, 2021.
+Prior to April 15, 2021, refunds will be the artist’s participating fee minus a $40 processing fee.
+If in the event of state or county COVID-19 restrictions preclude the art tours from going forward, you will receive a full refund of your registration fee.

 A “reproduction” is defined as a copy of original art.
 Reproductions for sale may be included in your Open Studio display, with the following restrictions: